Harvey Mudd College professor of mathematics emeritus and Sierra Club Chairman Robert (Robin) T. Ives died Jan. 11, 2019.

 During the 1980s, Robin and Lori worked to establish protections for California’s coast and participated in an eight-year campaign that resulted in the passage of the California Wilderness Bill.
 In the 1990s, they worked for the eventual passing of the California Desert Protection Act.

 The Iveses were recognized for their outstanding contributions to the organization and were honored with some of the Sierra Clubs’ most prestigious awards.

 When Robin met Lori, she was a student two years his senior.
-Lori was the only woman in HMC’s Founding Class—the first four-year graduating class.
+Lori was a transfer student who graduated in 1961 along with the members of the Founding Class—the first four-year graduating class.
 The two were married in 1961, just two days after Lori’s graduation with a B.S. in mathematics.
 The couple bought a home in Claremont just below The Claremont Colleges, where they resided throughout their lives together.
 Robin and Lori were very involved in and committed to their community, always engaged in many local activities.
 They enjoyed 53 years of marriage.
 Lori was quoted as saying “Robin made sure I had a backpack and boots when we got married.
 I essentially married him and the Sierra Club in 1961.”
 She would precede him in death in 2014.

 Ives is survived by his two children, a son, James Ives of Chino, California, and a daughter, Alice Ives Meis of Parker, Colorado; four grandchildren, Miranda, Merrick, Carli and Caden; two sisters, Dorothy and Nancy, along with several nieces and nephews.